 Encounter a dramatic volcanic landscape of geysers, hot springs, waterfalls, glaciers and black sand beaches

 Iceland is a country that begs to be explored, and you’ll navigate to hard-to-reach areas, unlocking the secrets of the west coast on this 8-day small ship adventure cruise.
 Experience rugged landscapes, ancient stories of Vikings and the Norse, and exceptional wildlife viewing opportunities.
-Casting off from Reykjavik, choose to visit volcanoes on an isolated island, see Europe’s most powerful glacier, and walk to waterfalls of the gods.
-Aboard the M/S Panorama, cruise in comfort enjoying amazing service, past soaring coastal cliffs lined with birds to the far north-western reaches of the island, where few travellers tread.
-Disembark to learn about Iceland’s unique heritage and culture, exploring historic museums and towns – from tiny fishing villages to the country’s northernmost city Siglufjordur and its second largest Akureyri.
+Enjoy the comfort and amazing service aboard the M/S Panorama, as you cast off from Akureyri and cruise past soaring coastal cliffs lined with birds to the far north-western reaches of the island, where few travellers tread.
+Disembark to learn about Iceland’s unique heritage and culture, exploring historic museums and towns – from tiny fishing villages to the country’s northernmost city Siglufjordur.
+Walk to waterfalls of the gods, see Europe’s most powerful glacier, choose to visit volcanoes on an isolated island, then dock in fascinating Reykjavik.
 This cruise will reveal the inspirational, ancient, and untamed beauty of Iceland.

 - Reykjavik, Iceland